dbt-labs/dbt-project-evaluator/README.md

 This package highlights areas of a dbt project that are misaligned with dbt Labs' best practices.
 Specifically, this package tests
-  1. your dbt DAG for model layering best practices
+  1. your dbt DAG for modeling best practices
   2. your models for testing and documentation best practices
   3. your dbt project for file structure best practices